j2store/userguide/virtual_merchant_payment_plugin.md

 9. **Test Merchant ID** - Here, you need to enter the Test PIN id, that is associated with Virtual Merchant demo account.

+10. **Thankyou Page Article ID** -
+If you want to display thankyou message, you need to enter the article id here.
+The message will be displayed after payment completion page.

+11. **Display Text on Selection** -
+The text entered here is displayed when a customer selects this payment method.
+You can enter a language constant as a value here, if you are using a multi-lingual site and then write a language override.
+Refer the tips below:

+>Tip -
+ONLY FOR MULTI-LINGUAL SITES

+>For example, enter a language constant:

+>**J2STORE_TEXT_TO_DISPLAY_ON_SELECTION**.

+>Now you can go to **Joomla admin -> Language Manager -> Overrides** and create overrides for the language constant in all languages.